Ljubljana: Late modern

 From 1809 to 1813, during the "Napoleonic interlude", Ljubljana (as Laybach) was the capital of the Illyrian Provinces.
 In 1813, the city returned to Austria and from 1815 to 1849 was the administrative centre of the Kingdom of Illyria in the Austrian Empire.
 In 1821, it hosted the Congress of Laibach, which fixed European political borders for that period.
 The first train arrived in 1849 from Vienna and in 1857 the line extended to Trieste.

-In 1895 Ljubljana, then a city of 31,000, suffered a serious earthquake measuring 6.1 Richter and 8–9 degrees MCS.
-Some 10% of its 1,400 buildings were destroyed, although casualties were light.
+In 1895, Ljubljana, then a city of 31,000, suffered a severe earthquake with a moment magnitude of 6.1 and a maximum EMS intensity of VIII–IX ("heavily damaging – destructive").
+21 people died due to the earthquake and some 10% of the city's 1,400 buildings were destroyed.
 During the subsequent reconstruction, some districts were rebuilt in the Vienna Secession style.
 Public electric lighting arrived in 1898.
 The rebuilding period between 1896 and 1910 is referred to as the "revival of Ljubljana" because of architectural changes that defined the city and for reform of urban administration, health, education and tourism.
 The rebuilding and quick modernisation of the city were led by the mayor Ivan Hribar.

 In 1918, following the dissolution of Austria-Hungary, the region joined the Kingdom of Serbs, Croats and Slovenes.
 In 1929, Ljubljana became the capital of the Drava Banovina, a Yugoslav province.

 In 1941, during World War II, Fascist Italy occupied the city, and then on 3 May 1941 made Lubiana the capital of Italy's Province of Ljubljana with former Yugoslav general Leon Rupnik as mayor.
 After the Italian capitulation, Nazi Germany with SS-general Erwin Rösener and Friedrich Rainer took control in 1943, but formally the city remained the capital of an Italian province until 9 May 1945.
 In Ljubljana, the Axis forces established strongholds and command centres of Quisling organisations, the Anti-Communist Volunteer Militia under Italy and the Home Guard under German control.
 Starting in February 1942, the city was surrounded by barbed wire, later fortified by bunkers, to prevent co-operation between the resistance movements that operated inside and outside the fence.
 Since 1985, the commemorative trail has ringed the city where this iron fence once stood.
 Postwar reprisals filled mass graves.

 After World War II, Ljubljana became the capital of the Socialist Republic of Slovenia, part of the Socialist Federal Republic of Yugoslavia.
 It retained this status until Slovene independence in 1991.